 Even in non-pandemic times, providing virtual office hours can be an excellent way to support your students, but they are practically required.
 A little planning can make them more productive for teachers and learners alike, while increasing opportunities for valuable faculty-student interactions.
 Oh, and try to avoid using your personal Zoom meeting room for office hours!

-Learn more in most recent entry in our Tips ‘n Techniques series: Online Office Hours That Work.
+More in the most recent entry in our Tips ‘n Techniques series: Syllabus, Engage!

 Canvas’ “New Analytics” system provides more detailed information and reporting on student page view and activities within a course, grade distribution, downloadable reports and a shortcut to contacting students based on their progress.
 But understanding what analytic data does, and does not, represent is an important consideration.
 In this Tip we will take a quick look at the basics of New Analytics and some resources to explore further: Using Canvas (New) Analytics